2019 Camps Athena & Prometheus Registration is Open!

 Sponsored and supported by Salt Lake City Fire Department and the City Council, the Cadet Post is designed to expose high school youth to the career of firefighting.
-The Post meets regularly during the year to learn fire service history, hands-on skills, participate in Department community outreach, and gain teamwork and leadership opportunities.
+The Post meets regularly during the year to learn fire service history, hands-on skills, participate in department community outreach, and gain teamwork and leadership opportunities.
 Interested candidates go through a formal application and interview process.
-Minimum eligibility requirements include: Salt Lake City resident or student, age 14-18, good academic standing (2.5 GPA or higher), and clean criminal background history.
+Minimum eligibility requirements include Salt Lake City resident or student, age 14-18, good academic standing, and clean criminal background history.

 INTRODUCTION TO EMERGENCY CAREERS @ INNOVATIONS HIGH SCHOOL